Lush Cosmetics are a perfect example of how word-of-mouth marketing should be done.

 So when Lush do share standard ‘frilly images’ pushing their beauty products, this happens:

 Almost 30,000 likes and just under 400 comments, and in the same five day period the above Superdrug post was live.
 This wasn’t an accident, or a post going viral – this is the payoff for Lush Cosmetics marketing strategy, and the reason for being authentic.
+Part of it is effective community-building — combining community with loyalty program.

 The same strategy rings true for Lush across Twitter, Facebook, YouTube and pretty much every other social network.